enigmaconsulting/primal-neurosity/README.md

 Any organization driven by competition will use every tool they can to gain an advantage.
 The Neurosity headset coupled with Primal softwares bio-feedback "state" enhancing software is a tool any competitive organization will want on their roster.

-The feedback and learning mechanisms train themselves to understand when and why you reach and optimum state of mind and performance and deduce triggers to help you learn how to place yourself in "the zone".
+The feedback and learning mechanisms train themselves to understand when and why you reach and optimum state of mind and performance and deduce triggers to help you learn how to place yourself in "the zone" using video, lights and sound along with haptic stimulus.

+The training, medical and overall health related benefits are numerous.
+Find your "peak" state and get "in the zone" at will, with training and support from Neurosity and Primal.

 https://github.com/enigmaconsulting/primal-neurosity/assets/16673226/59ab482c-8f14-42ce-ab11-ae857da31851